Why Every NH Tenant Needs Renters Insurance

 What other coverage is on a NH Renter's policy?

-Personal Liability coverage is also typically included, which covers you against lawsuits for bodily injury or property damage caused by you, your family members or pets.
+Personal Liability coverage is also typically included, which covers you against lawsuits for bodily injury or property damage caused by you, your family members, or pets.
 Personal liability coverage can also include the cost of your legal defense.

 What else do you get in your New Hampshire Renters policy?
-Peace-of-mind - which is not bad for less than $20/month!
+Peace of mind - which is not bad for less than $20/month!

 How do you get a NH Renters Insurance Policy?